LauraSp/QUIDDIT3/README.md

 ### Running QUIDDIT
 To run QUIDDIT, open your python IDE of choice and find and run the **"QMainWindow"** file in the downloaded repository (you may need to unzip the files in the repository first).
 The GUI can also be run using IDLE (a very basic standard Python IDE) or from the command line.

 If you are using Anaconda, start **Spyder** (either directly from the start menu if you are on a Windows system or by starting the Anaconda Navigator first and then selecting "Launch Spyder").
 Spyder may take a few minutes to start.
 Once it is finished, you can open the QUIDDIT script by selecting "File", then "Open..." from the start menu or by clicking the "Open File" icon.
-Navigate to the QUIDDIT folder you have downloaded and unzipped and select the file "QUIDDIT_GUI.py".
+Navigate to the QUIDDIT folder you have downloaded and unzipped and select the file "QMainWindow.py".
 This is usually the only file you will have to open.
 To run the script, select "Run", then "Run" from the top or the single green arrow icon or hit the F5 key.
 If this is the first time you are running a script, you might be asked to agree to some run settings.
 You can confirm the defaults by clicking "Ok".

 ## Known Bugs and Issues
 This section provides an overview over known issues with QUIDDIT in order of priority.
 The author is working on resolving them but no guarantee can be given at what point they will be fixed.

 * Review only works if selected spectra match the content of the review file completely
-* moving the cursor to the diagram frame sometimes leads to flickering of the window because displaying x-y-data at the bottom changes sizing.
+* moving the cursor to the diagram frame sometimes leads to flickering of the window because displaying x-y-data and toolbar info at the bottom changes sizing.
 (Note: This can be avoided by making the window bigger)
 * quadplot looks ugly
-* ENVI conversion will cause error if "byte order" keyword is not found in header file
 * Manual fitting: Sliders inactive if parameter not used in initial fit (e.g. the user can't use the "constant" slider if a constant wasn't added in the initial fit)
+* sliders in manual fit (both custom peak and N region) don't always take on sensible values (e.g. the slider can't be moved far enough)

 ## Tasks (version 3)
 ### Improving user/developer experience
 - [x] Split up main file (aka "the god file") into more managable blocks
 - [x] Improve layout of windows
-- [ ] Improve exception handling
+- [ ] Basic exception handling
 - [ ] Manual peak fitting with baseline correction

 ### New features
 - [x] Determine diamond type (beta!
-Use with care)
+Use with care.)
 - [x] Converting ENVI files to CSV
 - [x] Batch Peak fitting with output
 - [x] Batch Peak fitting Review